What is the best way to get from Bangkok to Koh Chang?

 You’ll find timetables and schedules for all transport services on this aptly named ‘Timetables & Schedules‘ page

 Trat Airport opened in April 2003.
-There are daily flights from Bangkok for those with money to burn or who are horrified by the alternative prospect of a 5 hour bus ride.
+There are daily flights from Bangkok for those who are horrified by the prospect of a 5 hour bus ride.
 The Trat office of Bangkok Airways can be reached on 039 525 299-30.
 But you’ll find it far easier and cheaper to book tickets online via www.bangkokair.com.
 Don’t expect much change from 8,000 Baht for a return trip during High Season.
+It’s cheaper to fly to Singapore or Hong Kong return than to Trat.

 In Dec 2010 Bangkok Airways began operating new services between Trat and Samui ( and on to Phuket ).
 The flights weren’t cheap but did make sense if you were doing a two centre holiday and didn’t want to either waste a day travelling or spend the night in Bangkok.
 You’ll notice the use of the past tense in that last sentence – as not enough people were doing a two centre holiday and so the flights stopped operating in 2012.
 Not really surprising as the type of person who likes Phuket or Samui isn’t the type of person who usually likes the sleepier Koh Chang.